EnigmaticaModpacks/ModpackUploader/.github/README.md

 Almost everything can be toggled on/off in the settings.

+✔️ Features:

+- Client ZIP file creation and upload with the `CLIENT_FILE_MODULE` and `MODPACK_UPLOADER_MODULE` ✔️ On by default
+- Server ZIP file creation and upload with the `SERVER_FILE_MODULE` and `MODPACK_UPLOADER_MODULE` ✔️ On by default
+- Automatic updating of `modpackUrl` in ServerStarter's `server-setup-config.yaml` ❌ _Off by default_
+- Grab the changelogs of all the mods updated in your new release with the `CHANGELOG_GENERATOR_MODULE` ❌ _Off by default_
+- Make a modlist complete with links to the mods and authors with the `MODLIST_CREATOR_MODULE` ✔️ _On by default_
+- Make a new GitHub release when you upload your modpack with the `GITHUB_RELEASE_MODULE` ❌ _Off by default_

 ## Getting Started

 1. Download the latest release, and unzip into your modpack instance.